turkusavran/operating-systems/seconds-of-fame-project/readme.md

 ### Part 3

-- We created a timelog function to print the exact time that an event occurs.
+- We created a timelog function to print the elapsed time from the beginning to that event occurrence.
 It prints the milliseconds.